8.2.3

 Devolution outside London

-• The government granted cities with financial independence by enabling them to keep revenue from business rates so they could fund local projects and policies.
+• The government granted cities greater financial independence by enabling them to keep revenue from business rates so they could fund local projects and policies.

-• In 2016 Manchester was given the power to control its own budget for social care and for healthcare which had previously been controlled by central authorities.
+• In 2016, Manchester was given the power to control its own budget for social care and for healthcare.

 Jump to other topics